awslabs/aws-sdk-ios-samples/SNS-MobileAnalytics-Sample/Swift/README.md

 1. Point **SWIFT_OBJC_BRIDGING_HEADER** to the bridging header by going to **Your Target** => **Build Settings** => **SWIFT_OBJC_BRIDGING_HEADER**.

 1. In the [Amazon Cognito console](https://console.aws.amazon.com/cognito/), use Amazon Cognito to create a new identity pool.
-Obtain the `AccountID`, `PoolID`, and `RoleUnauth` constants.
+Obtain the `PoolID` constant.
 Make sure the [role](https://console.aws.amazon.com/iam/home?region=us-east-1#roles) has appropriate permissions for Amazon SNS Mobile Push and Amazon Mobile Analytics.
 Use Amazon Mobile Analytics to create an app, and obtain the `AppId` constant.

-1. Open `AppDelegate.swift` and update the following lines with the appropriate constants:
+1. Open `Constants.swift` and update the following lines with the appropriate constants:

-        let cognitoAccountId = "Your-AccountID"
+        let CognitoRegionType = AWSRegionType.Unknown
-        let cognitoIdentityPoolId = "Your-PoolID"
+        let DefaultServiceRegionType = AWSRegionType.Unknown
-        let cognitoUnauthRoleArn = "Your-RoleUnauth"
+        let CognitoIdentityPoolId = "YourCognitoIdentityPoolId"
-        let snsPlatformApplicationArn = "Your-Platform-Applicatoin-ARN"
+        let SNSPlatformApplicationArn = "YourSNSPlatformApplicationArn"
-        let mobileAnalyticsAppId = "Your-MobileAnalytics-AppId"
+        let MobileAnalyticsAppId = "YourMobileAnalyticsAppId"

 1. Create a default service configuration by adding the following code snippet in the `@optional func application(_ application: UIApplication!, didFinishLaunchingWithOptions launchOptions: NSDictionary!) -> Bool` application delegate method.